Counting curves via degeneration: Counting lines in quintic Calabi-Yau hypersurfaces

+vanishes.
+Since local lifts of $\varphi_0$ clearly exist, it follows that there is a global first order lift of $\varphi_0$ and it is unique.
+Similarly, higher order lifts uniquely exists.
+This finishes the proof of Lemma \ref{lem:finite}, hence of Theorem \ref{thm:CY3}.

-\begin{rem} We can also argue Clemens' conjecture along this line.
-I hope I can report some progress in this direction in the near future. \end{rem} \begin{rem} The degeneration need not be the ones whose central fiber is a union of projective spaces, but the components of the central fiber can be more general toric variety (in fact, the components of the central fiber need not be toric varieties, though explicit calculations will become difficult in general).
-We give examples in the cases of a cubic surface and a K3 surface.\\
+\begin{rem} The degeneration need not be the ones whose central fiber is a union of projective spaces, but the components of the central fiber can be more general toric variety (in fact, the components of the central fiber need not even be toric varieties, though explicit calculations will become difficult in general).
+We give examples in the cases of a cubic surface and a quartic surface.\\

 1. Cubic surface.\\